The list of deepest sinkholes of the world

 - Numbers of volume for most part are very approximate and include the volume of the main body of sinkhole only.

-Table of world’s deepest known sinkholes
+Table of the deepest sinkholes of the world

 |No||Name||Country, region||Max depth (m)||Volume (million m³)|